linkdata/deadlock/README.md

 Have a look at [Opts](https://pkg.go.dev/github.com/linkdata/deadlock#pkg-variables).

-* `Opts.DeadlockTimeout`: blocking on mutex for longer than DeadlockTimeout is considered a deadlock. ignored if negative
+* `Opts.DeadlockTimeout`: blocking on mutex for longer than DeadlockTimeout is considered a deadlock, ignored if zero
-* `Opts.OnPotentialDeadlock`: callback for then deadlock is detected
+* `Opts.OnPotentialDeadlock`: callback for when a deadlock is detected, or panic if nil
-* `Opts.MaxMapSize`: size of happens before // happens after table, can also disable order based deadlock detection
+* `Opts.MaxMapSize`: size of happens before // happens after table, disables inconsistent locking order detection if zero
-* `Opts.PrintAllCurrentGoroutines`:  dump stacktraces of all goroutines when inconsistent locking is detected, verbose
+* `Opts.PrintAllCurrentGoroutines`: if true, dump stacktraces of all goroutines when inconsistent locking is detected
-* `Opts.LogBuf`: where to write deadlock info/stacktraces
+* `Opts.LogBuf`: where to write deadlock info/stacktraces, set to os.Stderr by default